a-rilley/simple_pid_ros/README.md

   - P is for proportional control.
 Proportional to the difference between the desired setpoint and the process variable ( SP - PV ).
   - I is for integral control.
 Integrates past values of proportional errors over time.
   - D is for derivative control.
 Estimates the future values of the proportional error based its current rate of change.

-A PID controller continuously calculates the difference between a desired setpoint and a measured process variable as an error value.
-A correction is then applied to the process/plant based on the sum of proportional, integral, and derivative control values.